louisdh/savannakit/README.md

 </p>

 ## About
-SavannaKit is a protocol oriented framework for creating IDEs for iOS and macOS, written in Swift.
+SavannaKit is a high-performance, protocol oriented, framework for creating native IDEs for iOS and macOS, written in Swift.

 This project includes `SyntaxTextView`, a cross-platform Text View with syntax highlighting and line numbers.